PINGjl/Tuberculosis/README.md

-# A single-cell transcriptomic atlas of the lungs of patients with pulmonary tuberculosis
+# Senescence and Inflammation as a Hallmark of Post-Tuberculosis Lung Impairment

-In this respository, find the annotated codes with the necessary details of all analyses for the manuscript "A single-cell transcriptomic atlas of the lungs of patients with pulmonary tuberculosis".
+In this respository, find the annotated codes with the necessary details of all analyses for the manuscript "Senescence and Inflammation as a Hallmark of Post-Tuberculosis Lung Impairment".

 ## 01_bulk RNA-seq
 The annotated codes with the necessary details of related analyses about bulk RNA-seq data.